emreaydms/movie_recommendation/README.md

 # Movie Recommendation System

-To, start with recommendation systems, i made a movie recommendator which have:
+To start with recommendation systems, i made a movie recommendator which have:

 ## 1. Simple Recommender